openchange/openchange/README.smbconf.md

 mapiproxy openchangedb backend
 ------------------------------

-- __mapiproxy:openchangedb = STRING__ This option specified the
+- __mapiproxy:openchangedb = STRING__ This option specifies the
   database URL to be used for openchangedb backend.
-If not present LDB backend will be use.
+If not present LDB backend will be used.
 The URL must have a format like: mysql://user:pass@hostname/database